AditMeh/AditMeh.github.io/_posts/2025-09-05-GsplatvsOpenGL-NDC.md

 - Screen space: After perspective projection, but no other scaling.
 Basically just existing on the near plane, with the depth being equal to the focal length.
 - NDC space: Perspective projection and dividing by near plane half-width, to get a point in $$[-1,1]$$.

-All derivations around OpenGL and NDC space are done by referncing the bible {% cite Ahn %}
+All derivations around OpenGL and NDC space are done by referncing a beautiful [blogpost](https://www.songho.ca/opengl/gl_projectionmatrix.html) on NDC space conversion matrices {% cite AhnOpenGL %}

 ## Explaining the difference